MrSakine/alx-higher_level_programming/0x06-python-classes/README.md

 # 100-singly_linked_list.py
 a class Node that defines a node of a singly linked and a class SinglyLinkedList that defines a singly linked list

+# 101-square.py
+a class Square that defines a square by: (based on 6-square.py)